-Though other aspects of your yearbook’s appearance can be included as well, these are the three biggest areas for mistakes and inconsistencies.
-So, let’s focus here.
+Though you can include other aspects of your yearbook’s appearance, here are the three most significant areas for mistakes and inconsistencies.

 Choosing a Font Palette

-We’ve written whole posts about yearbook fonts, so, if you want a deep dive, head over there and check it out.
-If you just want to know what you need to for purposes of a yearbook style guide, though, stick here and keep reading.
+We’ve written whole posts about yearbook fonts, so if you want a deep dive, head over there and check it out.
+If you want to know what you need specifically for a yearbook style guide, keep reading.

 Number of Fonts

-The single biggest temptation when it comes to designing a yearbook is adding personal elements of creativity.
+The single biggest temptation when designing a yearbook is adding personal elements of creativity.

 And the easiest place to start?
 Fonts.

-There’s hundreds of ‘em and everyone has a preference.
+There are hundreds of ‘em, and everyone has a preference.
 Here’s the thing, though.
-Constantly changing them impacts your readers’ abilities to comprehend what’s going on.
+Constantly changing them impacts your readers’ ability to comprehend what’s happening.
 (Don’t believe us?
 Science says so.)
-To avoid that very unhappy situation—and to make your book look better— limit your fonts.
-Two is plenty, three is the absolute max.
+To avoid that situation—and to make your book look better— limit your fonts.
+Two is plenty; three is the absolute max.

 Your fonts should complement each other.
-So, ideally, you’ll have one serif font and one sans serif font.
-If you choose to include a third font, you’ll probably end up with a script or something fancy.
+Ideally, you’ll have one serif font and one sans serif font.
+If you include a third font, you’ll probably end up with a script or something fancy.

 When you pick them, define their use:

-- Your primary font should be used for page elements, like headlines, subheads, and page numbers.
+- Reserve your primary font for page elements, like headlines, subheads, and page numbers.

-- Your secondary font should be used for copy elements, like body text, captions, and pull quotes.
+- Utilize your secondary font for copy elements like body text, captions, and pull quotes.

-- If you’re using a third font, use it sparingly and only for specific elements.
-Maybe it’s only used when you’re using a headline and subhead combination.
-Or when you’re dedicating full pages to section dividers.
+- If you’re using a third font, use it sparingly and only for specific elements (e.g., a headline and subhead combination or when dedicating full pages to section dividers).

 You might be thinking, Two?
 Three?
 But that’s nothing!
 If so, take a deep breath.

-We’ve already established that you’ll have two (and maybe even three) fonts on each page.
-Add to that the variety of sizes you’ll need and color choices, and you’re going to end up with way more variety than you thought for any given page.
+We’ve already established that you’ll have two (maybe even three) fonts on each page.
+Add to that the variety of sizes you’ll need and color choices, and you’ll end up with way more variety than you thought for any given page.

 Speaking of font sizes…

 We mentioned above how each font should have a specific set of uses.
-In order to bring some order to your pages, you’ll want to assign each of those uses a font size.
-Sounds basic, but you can’t have a page number on one page being larger than a page number on another, right?
+To bring some order to your pages, you’ll want to assign each of those uses a font size.
+It sounds basic, but you can’t have a page number on one page being more prominent than a page number on another.

 That’d just be weird.

-When it comes to picking font colors for your style guide, your focus shouldn’t be on theme or design or creative expression.
+When picking font colors for your style guide, the focus shouldn’t be on theme, design, or creative expression.
 It should be on readability.

 That’s right: Start with making sure it’s easy to read the words on the page, then worry about the other aspects of color.

-How you pick colors is something we’ll cover in the the “choosing colors” section in a moment, but keep in mind that you want to keep your options limited.
+We’ll cover how you pick colors in the “choosing colors” section in a moment, but keep in mind that you want to keep your options limited.
 (Much like your font choices.)
-And, again, focus on matching your colors to your fonts’ uses so that your readers begin to recognize patterns and hierarchy.
+Again, focus on matching your colors to your fonts’ uses so your readers can recognize patterns and hierarchy.